neoBortx/LightMessageBroker/README.md

 ![mail boxes 004](https://user-images.githubusercontent.com/52082881/192160057-6ac61b12-809b-4ca8-8cf2-045f8d87664e.jpeg)

 If a broadcast without category is sent, it will be sent to all clients.
 In that case the system just has to iterate the clientId indexed map.

+### Architecture

+Quite simple and straightforward:
+- The message system manager is instantiated in static memory.
+- Each client have to pass a callback function to the message system.
+- The message system manager holds two maps indexed by clientID and categoryID.
+- For each client, it creates a MessageHandler.
+The reference of each handler is stored in both maps.
+- Each message handler holds a reference to the callback function of the client
+- Each message handler holds its own shared flow
+- The message system manager post messages by emiting the message in the flow of the target clients
+- The message handler of the target clients collects the message and invokes the callback function

 ### Coroutines flows